Sustainable Communities

 Tanzania Deaf Skills Forum (TDSF)

 Advocating for reform of policies and practices so that education is more accessible, inclusive and beneficial to deaf children, TDSF was founded in 2018 by Lugano Janken.
 Losing his hearing to meningitis as a child, his education was supported through our orphan programme and he graduated from Kyela Polytechnic College before completing further training in Nairobi.
 TDSF aims to facilitate communication, provide sign language teacher training, improve learning environments, increase awareness by deaf people of sexual and reproductive health, and deliver deaf skills entrepreneurship programs.
-Since its launch they have delivered sign language training to 83 young deaf people and 25 teachers, while 16 deaf young people have received vocational training and are now earning a living and contributing actively to the development of their communities.
+Since its launch they have delivered sign language training to hundreds of young deaf people and many teachers, while over 50 deaf young people have received vocational training and are now earning a living and contributing actively to the development of their communities.

 Case Study